Hensel minimality I: Geometry in the Hensel minimal setting

 \begin{thm}[Taylor approximations on boxes] Given a $\emptyset$-definable function $f\colon K^n\to K$, there exists a $\emptyset$-definable set $C\subset K^n$ of dimension at most $n-1$ such that for any box $B \subset K^n \setminus C$, $f$ is $(r+1)$-fold differentiable on $B$, for each $i\in\NN^n$ with $|i|= r+1$ one has that $|f^{(i)}|$ is constant on $B$, and we have

 for every $x, x' \in B$.
 (Here, $i$ runs over $n$-tuples and we use the usual multi-index notation.) \end{thm}

-One may investigate whether one can obtain (\ref{eq:t-high-high}) to not only holds on boxes disjoint from $C$, but also on fibers of a map $K^n \to \RV^k$, as in Theorem~\ref{thm:T3/2,mv}; however, we do not know how to prove this in general.
-See Question~\ref{qu:t-high-high} for more discussion around this.
+One may search for a variant of (\ref{eq:t-high-high}) that not only holds on boxes disjoint from $C$ but that even holds globally on each open fiber of a map $K^n \to \RV^k$, as in Theorem~\ref{thm:T3/2.mv}; however, we do not yet know how to formulate such a variant in general.

 \begin{proof}[Proof of Theorem~\ref{thm:t-high-high}] We do an induction over $n$, the case $n = 1$ being Theorem~\ref{thm:high-ord}.
 Applying the induction hypothesis fiberwise (and using compactness) allows us to find a $C \subset K^n$ ($\emptyset$-definable, of dimension less than $n$) such that for every box $B = \hat B \times B_n \subset K^{n-1} \times K$ disjoint from $C$, for $x_n \in B_n$ and for every $\hat x, \hat x' \in \hat B$, we have: